OE 2 Modifying an OER

 • Adapting Content: Modifying multimedia objects to include localized examples relevant to your students.

-Review Licensing Requirements: Ensure that your modifications adhere to the original licensing terms of the OER.
-Most OER are licensed under Creative Commons, which allows for modifications under certain conditions.
-Examples:
+4. Review Licensing Requirements: Ensure that your modifications adhere to the original OER’s licensing terms.

 • Attribution (CC BY): You can modify the resource as long as you give appropriate credit to the original author.

-• ShareAlike (CC BY-SA): You can modify the resource, but you must distribute your contributions under the same license as the original.
+• ShareAlike (CC BY-SA): You can modify the resource, but you must distribute your version under the same license as the original.

 • NonCommercial (CC BY-NC): You can modify the resource, but you cannot use it for commercial purposes.